albertito/libfiu/doc/guide.rst

                 return true;
         }

-With current disk sizes, it's very unusual to ran out of free space, which makes the scenario where *free_space()* returns 0 hard to test.
+With current disk sizes, it's very unusual to run out of free space, which makes the scenario where *free_space()* returns 0 hard to test.
 With libfiu, you can do the following small addition::